JoeMur123/rinocloud-blog/_posts/2016-01-08-rinocloud-python-tutorial.md

 ### Accessing rinocloud

-Get your API access token at [https://rinocloud.com/integrations](https://rinocloud.com/integrations) if your logged in to rinocloud.
+Get your API access token at [https://rinocloud.com/integrations](https://rinocloud.com/integrations) if you are signed into rinocloud.

 {% highlight python %}
     # get your token at https://rinocloud.com/integrations